A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 I've always said, holidays are what you make of them.
 A lot of non-Christians celebrate Christmas or Easter even though they don't believe in Jesus.
 A lot of non-Mexicans celebrate Cinco de Mayo, even though the majority of people in Mexico don't acknowledge it.
 Just because some people might make their celebration about honoring St. Patrick doesn't mean I have to do that—it is what I make it out to be.

-If March 17th means nothing to you, or just fills you with too much negativity, by all means, do what's right for you.
+If March 17th means nothing to you or fills you with too much negativity, by all means, do what's right for you.
 If, on the other hand, you enjoy celebrating the day for your own reasons, you don't need to rationalize it or make excuses—you do you.

 Pagan, Irish & Proud